-R & A staff continued development of the Authority's website (www.icjia.state.il.us).
-Staff expanded the criminal justice data and information available on the site.
-News Digest Summary and National Law Enforcement and Corrections Training Center News have been added to the publications section of the website and provide visitors a variety of links to other criminal justice articles and publications.
-In addition, CJ Tips were added to the site's front page, featuring frequently updated tips and criminal justice-related information.
+R&A staff continued development of the Authority's website (www.icjia.state.il.us).
+During the past quarter, staff have begun to add archived publications to the website.
 We also continue to actively gather user satisfaction information and other feedback online.
-The site averaged more than 1,860 daily user sessions during this period, and 1,809 registered users currently receive the emailed CJ Dispatch, automatically alerting them to the latest information added to the site.
-Staff continue to work on database applications and new software for the site, which will allow visitors to download, display, and graph data in a variety of formats.
+The site averaged more than 2,018 daily user sessions during this period, and 1,921 registered users currently receive the e-mailed CJ Dispatch, automatically alerting them to the latest information added to the site.
+Staff continue work on database applications and new software for the site, which will allow visitors to download, display, and graph data in a variety of formats.
 [Table 2 (attached) presents website statistics for the latest state fiscal year quarter.]

 The Authority's website administers the CWHRS Forum, focusing on research and policy issues related to the risk of intimate partner homicide.
-The CWHRS Forum has 78 registered users.
+The CWHRS Forum has 81 registered users.
 The forum requires little staff time, but members say that it is very useful to them.